You would be withdrawing from the University if you:

 - If you are transferring to another institution, send official transcripts to your new school.

-If you are transferring to a Minnesota State college or University and have completed your liberal education requirements (core, theme, and first-year writing), you may have your transcript certified to reflect that you have completed the Minnesota Transfer Curriculum (MnTC).
-Contact One Stop Student Services to request that the notation be added to your transcript.
+If you are transferring to a Minnesota State college or University and have completed your entire liberal education requirements (first-year writing, writing intensive, core and theme), you may have your transcript certified to reflect that you have completed the Minnesota Transfer Curriculum (MnTC).
+Contact the Office of the Registrar to request that the notation be added to your transcript.
 After the notation is added to your transcript, you must request that an official copy of your transcript be sent to your destination school.
 New institutions will typically require an official transcript.
 Once you are certain that all grades have posted to your transcript, order an official transcript.